 Weekly Cleaning Schedule Templates – These cleaning list templates are actually fillable, which means you can type directly in to the PDF to customize your own Weekly Cleaning Schedule!
 Then, hang the checklist on the fridge or add it to your planner to stay on track of your household chores!

-I hope these cleaning checklists and chore lists help you to be a little less overwhelmed with all of the house work!
+I hope these chore lists help you to be a little less overwhelmed with all of the house work!

 How do you keep up with your cleaning schedule?
 Do you have a list of jobs that you use, or are you more of the “just wing it” type?
 Leave me a comment down below!
 I’d LOVE to hear from you!